Ulkudas/Palm-City/README.md

 own, yet their uncontrollable strength and an area which they use for their advantage makes the territory most challenging place both for the monsters and other classes

-**Humans**: After get rid of from all freaks ,humans created an utopia city for their own in the Palm City , where they call Paradise City.
-Humans created an atmosphere device where they keep the weather on ideal temperature for humans only .
-However, city is only protected by walls and by having artistic architecture they had the most damage from the
+**Humans**: After getting rid of from all freaks, humans created an utopia city for their own in the Palm City, where they call Paradise City.
+Humans created an atmosphere device where they keep the weather on ideal temperature for humans only.
+However, city is only protected by walls and by having fragile architecture they had the most damage from the invasion

 ---

 ### How to Play